FILTERS

 Death of A Spouse Checklist

 The death of a spouse is a challenging event to face and move through.
 You are dealing with grief, along with worries about an unknown future.
-If that isn’t enough, unfortunately, many practical financial issues must be addressed at this time.
+If that is not enough, unfortunately, many practical financial issues must be addressed at this time.
 It can all seem overwhelming.
-To help guide you through the process of coping, we’ve created a comprehensive checklist and timeline of responsibilities you may face after your spouse’s death.

 There are a lot of decisions to be made and tasks to be done when a spouse dies.
 You do not have to do it all by yourself.
-It’s important to take advantage of all available help.
-Friends and family can help you make notifications and funeral arrangements, and cope with immediate living needs.
+It is important to take advantage of all available help.
+Friends and family can help you make notifications and funeral arrangements and assist with immediate living needs.
 Advisors like your attorney, insurance agent, financial advisor, and accountant can help guide you through a maze of requirements and advise you on the best financial and legal strategies.

 • Records.
 You will need many documents, some of which already exist and will need to be located.
 Our checklist will help you identify and find them.
 You will receive others during the process.
 All should be filed within easy reach.